.

 Oh, boy, the can of worms was opened.
 There are basically three different stock reactions to my profession:

-2) They look at you like you belong in a straight-jacket, just like those people who think they've landed off a spaceship, or those megalomanics who think they are Napoleon.
+2) They look at you like you belong in a straight jacket, just like those people who think they've been abducted by aliens, or those megalomanics who think they are Napoleon.

 3) They think you are a total charlatan looking to sell them snake oil or the fountain of youth, and they want no part of you.